DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-types.md

 - A **Canonical Data Grid** is a 3D array containing **Canonical Data Row** arrays.
 Each element in the **Canonical Data Grid** array represents a row.
 - A **Canonical Data Row** is a 2D array containing arrays of non-nested cell objects.
 Each element in a **Canonical Data Row** array represents a **column** in that particular row.

+## Viewport Data Grid

+The grid is rendered inside a [scrollable viewport](./grid-rendering.md) in our front end UI.
+All of the Canonical Data Grid is not displayed as cells at once, but instead a small window (viewport) referencing part of that data.
+Viewport Data Grids are just slices of a Canonical Data Grid according to the current scroll position.

+The Viewport Data Grid is the data actually rendered into our CSS Grid Component.